_edited.png)

 -

 PROTESTS: The only situation where a protest will be considered is in regards to a violation of the tournament rules.
-All protests must be substantial in nature, include documented evidence and must be submitted to the tournament director, in writing, before 7pm August 10, 2025.
+All protests must be substantial in nature, include documented evidence and must be submitted to the tournament director, in writing, before 7pm Saturday.
 A $500 cash deposit must be included with a protest.
 Deposit returned only if protest is upheld.
 The Tournament Committee will resolve all disputes and their decision is final.

 -